 During this early stage of the review, the AVBC invited stakeholders of veterinary services and veterinary education, to take part in a short survey.
 Perspectives and suggestions were sought on a series of questions relating to the current AVBC standards, the new RCVS Accreditation Standards and veterinary education more broadly.

-The Task Group is considering recent developments in accreditation adopted by the Royal College of Veterinary Surgeons (RCVS) (UK), which is a major accreditation partner with a mutual recognition agreement (MRA) in place with the AVBC.
+The Task Group considered recent developments in accreditation adopted by the Royal College of Veterinary Surgeons (RCVS) (UK), which is a major accreditation partner with a mutual recognition agreement (MRA) in place with the AVBC.
 These include reorganisation of the existing 12 standards into 6 domains, and a shift towards a more outcomes-focused and risk-based approach to accreditation of veterinary programs.
 The new RCVS Accreditation Standards are available for download here.

 The Phase 1 Consultation survey closed on 23 March 2022.